swesterfeld/gst123/README.md

 ======

 gst123 is a command line media player for linux/unix, implemented in C++.
-It is distributed under the [LGPL2](https://github.com/swesterfeld/gst123/blob/master/COPYING) license.
+It is distributed under the [LGPL2 or later](https://github.com/swesterfeld/gst123/blob/master/COPYING) license.

 # DESCRIPTION